Skip to main content

 }

-Fix: Implement exponential backoff in your integration.
+Fix: implement exponential backoff in your integration.
 The retry_after field tells you exactly how many seconds to wait before retrying.
-For details on rate limits by plan, check the API Reference.
+Rate limits by plan are documented in the API Reference.

 Best practices for error handling